Do Chow Chows Shed? Analysis of a Double-Coated Dog

 • Leaves your pet vulnerable to sunburn; the less undercoat you leave, the more susceptible your Chow is to UV rays

-• Hair may never grow back the same – the outer coat becomes permanently damaged and may fail to return in some areas, leading to patchiness in the coat
+• Hair may never grow back the same – the outer coat becomes permanently damaged and may fail to return in some areas, leading to patchiness in the coat.

 Body clipping your dog likewise will not decrease shedding.
-Your Chow will shed shorter hairs and still change out his undercoat in the spring and autumn.
+Your Chow will shed shorter hairs and still change his undercoat in the spring and autumn.

 Brushing is the most effective means to minimize the effects of shedding